-Let the record show that I Stan really hard for Austin Walker.
-There are few people in the world who speak as eloquently as him about games, pop culture, and what it is to live out the (we hope) death throes of capitalism.
-In several episodes of actual play podcast Friends At The Table (and their patreon-only Tips At The Table and Live At The Table shows), Austin will ask a question like "what are the verbs here?"
+Let the record show that I Stan for Austin Walker.
+There are few people in the world who speak as eloquently as him about games, pop culture, and living out the (we hope) death throes of capitalism.
+In several episodes of actual play podcast Friends At The Table (and their patreon-only Tips At The Table and Live At The Table shows), Austin asks a question like "what are the verbs here?"
 That is, what things might you want to do here; what shape is this possibility space?

 So that's my jumping on point.
-These modes of action come about, I think, because the skills and stats that the players engage with lead down familiar paths.
-I can use my strength stat to beat down an NPC, or my charisma to talk my way out of this tight spot, the but verbs I'm picking from are still few.
+These modes of action come about, I think, because the skills and stats that the players engage with lead down familiar paths - I can use my strength stat to beat down an NPC, or my charisma to talk my way out of this tight spot - the verbs I'm choosing between are still few.
 I want to play in a system that encourages, even prompts, different actions.

-John Harper's Blades In The Dark and the growing list of Forged In The Dark system games take some steps toward this.
-Actions like skulk or consort point toward a wider choice of options, and are in the DNA of the idea I'm currently working on.
+John Harper's Blades In The Dark and the growing list of Forged In The Dark games take some steps toward this.
+Actions like 'skulk' or 'consort' point toward a wider choice of options, and are in the DNA of the idea I'm currently working on.

 My first attempt is a list of 6 verbs:

 Firstly, these words were mapped loosely to classic DnD stats: